testingautomated-usi/uncertainty-wizard/README.md

 You can find them here: [List of jupyter examples](https://uncertainty-wizard.readthedocs.io/en/latest/examples.html)

 #### Authors and Paper
-``uncertainty-wizard`` was developed at the Università della Svizzera Italiana (USI) in Lugano by Michael Weiss under the supervision of Prof. Paolo Tonella.
+``uncertainty-wizard`` was developed by Michael Weiss and Paolo Tonella at USI (Lugano, Switzerland).
-If you like uncertainty wizard and use it for research, you can cite us:
+If you like it and use it for research, you can cite us:

     @inproceedings{Weiss2021,
       title={Fail-Safe Execution of Deep Learning based Systems through Uncertainty Monitoring},